This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

 We had some of the best pupusas in San Pedro.
 We stopped to get some on every trip!
 D and E’s Frozen Custards is another really popular place with locals and tourists alike.
 The owners are from Pennsylvania, and are now living in San Pedro.
 If you’re wandering the streets of San Pedro, make sure to stop by one of the many fruit smoothie booths, you won’t be disappointed!

 There’s a school in San Pedro, and when it lets out in the afternoon, local vendors set up selling everything from candy to island specialities like this raspado.
 It has cherry juice on top of ice with condensed milk and crushed pineapples on top.
 So good!

 Another one of our favorite restaurants in San Pedro is El Fogon.
 It’s a small place, behind the airport, with some really good local food.

 This is the kind of trip you go on if you want to relax and not have a huge itinerary of things to do.
 It’s not often we go on trips like this, so this is definitely our relaxing destination!
 Something to keep in mind if you are coming with young kids/babies: the streets aren’t very stroller friendly (even the huge jogger type) so leave the strollers at home and bring a carrier for the younger ones.

 Want to save this post for later?
-Click the photo to Pin it!
+Pin it to read later!